g6ai/baikit/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BasKit's documentation!
+Welcome to BaiKit's documentation!
 ==================================

-.. automodule:: baskit
+.. automodule:: baikit

 .. autosummary::
    :toctree: stubs

-   baskit.Data
+   baikit.Data
-   baskit.WrangleData
+   baikit.WrangleData
-   baskit.PlotData
+   baikit.PlotData

 Indices and tables
 ==================